jaseknighter/splnkr/README.md

-#### norns ui
+#### sequencer norns ui
+page 3 of the norns ui shows the sequencer's state.

 <img src="images/sequencer_screen_1.png" width="66%">
 <!-- ![](images/sequencer_screen_1.png) -->

- the norns ui provides information about the sequencer's state. the screenshot above shows the norns ui when a sequence step is being setup, prior to a sub-step value being set.
+ the screenshot above shows the norns ui when a sequence step is being setup, prior to a sub-sequence step value being set.

 LEGEND
 * (A) *breadcrumbs*: displays the following details: *sequence set number, sequin number, output type, output, output mode, output param*
-  * The breadcrumb in the screenshot above (*sqncr 5-1 sc voice 1*) indicates the following has been selected on the grid: *sequence set (5), sequence step (1), output type (softcut), output(voice 1)*
+  * The breadcrumb in the screenshot above (*sqncr 5-1 sc voice 1*) indicates the following has been selected on the grid:
+    * sequence set: 5
+    * sequence step: 1
+    * output type: softcut
+    * output: voice 1
 * (B) *active ui group*: displays the currently selected ui group
   * The screenshot above shows the *output modes* ui group has been selected
-* (C) selection values: displays the values available based on the ui group selected
+* (C) *selection values*: displays the items available to select based on the active ui group
   * in the example above, the values shown are the parameters available for the softcut output types (i.e., *v_mode, cutter, rate, direction, level*)

 <img src="images/sequencer_screen_2.png" width="66%">